 Images are not a special case.
 Everything on the internet should be presumed to be fully protected by copyright law - including images - unless it specifically states otherwise.
 There are many images that are freely available to use with or without attribution through public domain or Creative Commons licenses but they are not necessarily easy to find.
 Sites like Pexels, Pixabay, and MorgueFile are good sources of images that do not need attribution.
 The Wikimedia Commons has a mix of images that do and do not require attribution.
 If you use Google Image Search, make sure to filter by usage rights and select "non-commercial reuse."

 Taken From IUPUI Center for Teaching & Learning:

 Student Use of Copyrighted Materials for Course Projects

 The copyright law does not specifically address student use of copyrighted works.
 However, the Fair Use Exemption (17 USC § 107) as well as the Education Exemption (17 USC § 110(2); 112(f) do provide considerable latitude for use of copyrighted material within the classroom (traditional or distance learning) and in course related assignments.

-If the copyrighted materials incorporated into course assignments qualifies for use under these exemptions ((17 USC § 107; 110(2); 112(f)), the resulting paper or product may be submitted to the teacher for a grade and may be shown to the other students enrolled in the course, including distance learning transmission over the college’s secure electronic network as well as for after-class review or directed self-study.
+If the copyrighted materials incorporated into course assignments qualifies for use under these exemptions ((17 USC § 107; 110(2); 112(f)), the resulting paper or product may be submitted to the teacher for a grade and may be shown to the other students enrolled in the course, including distance learning transmission over the institution's secure electronic network as well as for after-class review or directed self-study.

 The paper or product will remain the property of the student.
 It may be used in their own portfolios as examples of their academic work or for later personal uses such as job and graduate school interviews.
 It may not be shown, transmitted, or broadcast outside the institution and no copies may be sold or given away.